devfile/library/tests/src/tests/README.md

     * Parser functions covered:
         * Read an existing devfile.
         * Write a new devfile.
-        * Modify Content of a devfile.
+        * Modify content of a devfile.
         * Multi-threaded access to the parser.
     * The tests use the devfile schema to create a structure containing expected content for a devfile.
 These structures are compared with those returned by the parser.
     * sigs.k8s.io/yaml is used to write out devfiles.